© Denzil Green

 Contrary to popular use, you can freeze avocado.
 Not whole or in slices, or in any way that you’d want to use in any kind of “solid” way afterward, but rather as a purée that you can use as a salad dressing, sandwich spread or base for a dip such as guacamole.
 Start with soft, ripe fruit.
 Remove the flesh into a bowl, mash with something acidic such as lemon or lime juice (use 1 tbsp per two avocados).
 Pack into plastic container with a lid, leave a bit of room at the top for expansion during freezing, and freeze for up to 5 months.
 Plan to use the purée within 3 days at most after thawing it; if there’s a bit of water in it, just tip the container and drain it out.

 It is an urban myth that putting the avocado stone in your dip or guacamole will keep it from browning.
 The only part that won’t go brown is the part covered from the air by the stone!
 Put your trust in plastic wrap instead.

 To help prevent browning of the guacamole or any dip that you have made a bit ahead of time, put plastic wrap directly on the surface on it so that no air gets at it.
 What turns Avocado brown is oxygen in the air.

 Avocados have been grown in Central America for a long time, perhaps since 5000 BC.
 Avocado seeds have been found buried with mummies in Peru dating from the 8th century BC.
-Aztecs called the fruit “ahuacatl” — “testicle” — because of the shape (and the shape would be???).
+Aztecs called the fruit “ahuacatl” — “testicle” — because of the shape.
 Perhaps for this reason, it was also regarded as an aphrodisiac.